-Jonathan H. Steinberg is of counsel to Lowenstein & Weatherwax LLP, and has extensive experience in complex litigation in federal and state courts, including the litigation of intellectual property disputes involving patents, trademarks and copyrights.
+Jonathan H. Steinberg is of counsel to Lowenstein & Weatherwax LLP, and has extensive experience in complex litigation in federal and state courts, including the litigation of intellectual property disputes involving patents, trademarks, rights of publicity and copyrights.

 Chambers and Partners’ USA Guide to Leading Lawyers has lauded Mr. Steinberg’s work, noting his “amazing ability to immediately get to the heart of an issue,” his “world class judgment” and his “powerful courtroom style.”
 The Legal 500 described him as “a key attorney for hi-tech patent litigation” and The Best Lawyers in America has consistently recognized him as a leading lawyer.

 Mr. Steinberg’s legal career was launched early when, as a second-year associate, he argued successfully in the California Supreme Court on behalf of 28 Members of Congress in Legislature of the State of California, et al. v.
 George Deukmejian, et al. He went on to represent the Senate of the State of California, the Los Angeles County Board of Supervisors, and the Los Angeles City Council in highly contested redistricting litigation before three-judge federal courts and the United States Supreme Court.

 In intellectual property matters, Mr. Steinberg successfully battled patent infringement claims asserted against the special effects used in Forrest Gump, Star Wars Episode 1, and Star Wars Episode 2.
 He represented Intel in a variety of matters, including the defeat of a concerted trademark challenge to Intel’s “MMX Technology.”